attaswift/BTree/README.md

     Operations working on full sets (such as taking the union, intersection or difference) can take as little as O(log(*n*)) time if the elements in the source sets aren't interleaved.

+-   `SortedBag<Element>` (coming soon in version 3.2) implements an ordered [multiset][multiset] with
+    comparable elements.
+This is a generalization of a set that allows multiple instances of the same value.
+    (The standard library does not include such a collection, although you can use a dictionary to emulate one by storing the multiplicities of the keys as values.)
+    The implementation provided in this package stores each duplicate element separately, which may come useful if your elements are reference types with identities or you have some other means to distinguish between equal elements.
+    `SortedBag` operations have the same time complexities as the equivalent operations in `SortedSet`.

 -   [`BTree<Key, Value>`][BTree] is the underlying primitive collection that serves as base storage for all of the above collections.
 It is a general key-value store with full support for elements with duplicate keys; it provides a sum of all operations individually provided